 Full hospital employee benefits, including vacation and holidays, and professional travel to selected meetings

-Applicants must possess a degree in pharmacy from an American Council on Pharmaceutical Education (ACPE) accredited college.
+Applicants must possess a degree in pharmacy from an American Council on Pharmaceutical Education (ACPE) accredited college and have successfully completed a PGY1 Pharmacy Residency Program.
 The applicant must also be eligible for licensure in the state of Arkansas.

 PGY2 applicants invited for an on-site interview are asked to give a 30-40 minute presentation.

 Arkansas Children's Hospital PGY2 Pharmacy Residency Program participates in the ASHP Match.
 Completed applications should be uploaded to PhORCAS and received by the application deadline.
 Arkansas Children's Hospital is a drug free work environment, and employees are required to complete a pre-employment drug screening.

 For all additional information regarding the application process, contact:

 Pharmacy Clinical Manager

 Arkansas Children’s Hospital

 1 Children’s Way, Slot 304

 Little Rock, AR 72202